 Taking the bus creates the smallest carbon footprint compared to other modes of transport.
 Not to mention that buses will allow you to discover scenic gems from Seattle to Portland that are otherwise impossible to come by with a plane.

 Create your own real life musical score by curating a personalized bus travel playlist - the perfect accompaniment to your bus ride from Seattle to Portland.

 It takes 27 hours to go by bus from Lima to Cusco, one of the craziest bus trips on the world.
 This route is used daily by locals and backpackers.

 One of the longest bus route in the world goes all the way from Ontario to Alberta in Canada (with the same bus).
 This trip is 3,435 km or 2,135 miles long and the price is a bit under $100.

 The Superbus, created by a Dutch engineer is the world's fastest bus with 250 km/h.
 Too bad it's only a prototype for now.

-Busbud makes bus travel easy.
-We help travelers find a bus, plot routes, and book intercity bus tickets all over the world.
+Busbud.com makes it easy for you to find, compare and book city-to-city bus tickets, all over the world.
+We save you the extra trip to the bus station.
 With several language and currency options available, Busbud seeks to cater to international bus travellers no matter where they are in the world.
-Busbud partners with safe and reliable bus companies throughout the world such as Greyhound, Eurolines, ALSA, OUIBUS (BlaBlaBus), National Express and many others so you can buy tickets without a worry.
+Busbud prides itself on its worldwide partnerships.
+We make it possible for you to buy tickets with its large network of trustworthy bus partners like Greyhound, Eurolines, ALSA, OUIBUS (BlaBlaBus), National Express and many others.